Tips for Writing a Two-Page Business Letter

 8. Choose a closing statement

 Your closing statement, or “complimentary closing,” is a one- to three-word phrase that concludes your letter, and it's meant to convey professionalism and tact.
 The closing statement may appear left-aligned and should always match the alignment of the sender's name and signature.
-Here are closing statements to consider:
+Here's some ways to close a business letter:

 Related: How To Write an Outline